alexharri/website/posts/webgl-gradients.md

 <WebGLShader fragmentShader="linear_gradient_area_under_slanted_line" height={150} width={150} />

-We could also do a parabola like so:
+We could also draw a parabola like so:

 ```glsl
 // Adjust x=0 to be in the middle of the canvas